FairCoder: Probing LLM Bias in High-Stakes Decision Making via Coding Tasks: Experiments

-In the function implementation phase, we utilize 540 occupations for job hiring, 320 majors for college admissions, and 95 treatments for medical scenarios.
-Totally, we construct 955 prompts and query the LLM 10 times for each prompt.

-In the test case generation phase, we use 4 code demo (one code and its three variants) for each topic (18 topics in total), constructing one prompt per demo (72 prompts in total).
-Each prompt is queried 25 times.

-We conduct experiments on 11 models of varying sizes, including Llama2 (7B), Llama2-13B, CodeLlama (7B), CodeLlama-13B, Llama3-7B, Mistral, CodeGemma, Qwen2, QwenCoder, GPT-4o, and GPT-4o-mini.
-For all open-source models, we utilize their instruction-tuned versions available on HuggingFace\footnote{\url{https://huggingface.co/}}.
-The hardware setup consists of four NVIDIA GeForce A6000 graphics cards.
+We conduct experiments on 11 models of varying sizes, including Llama2-7B, Llama2-13B, CodeLlama-7B, CodeLlama-13B, Llama3-7B, Mistral-7B, CodeGemma-7B, Qwen2.5-7B, Qwen2.5-Coder-7B, GPT-4o, and GPT-4o-mini.
+For all open-source models, we utilize their instruction-tuned versions available on HuggingFace.\footnote{\url{https://huggingface.co/}} The hardware setup consists of four NVIDIA GeForce A6000 graphics cards.
+We use 5 different random seeds and report the average performance.